 In September of 2013 the library switched on its new full-color digital LED sign located near the driveway entrance on Main Street, funded entirely by the Friends of the Library.
 “What our Friends have done is nothing less than monumental,” library Director Tom Kern said.
 “This new high-tech sign offers the library a very effective means of informing anyone who drives past about library events and services that they might otherwise not have known about.
 At the same time, it sends the message that this library is up to date with the latest technology — an important message for public libraries to be sending in this new age of easy-access digital resources for information and entertainment.
 We are very grateful to the Friends of the Library.
 Without their funding, the library would not have been able to purchase this sign.”

 In recent years, the Friends of the Library, though smaller in number, continued to raise money for the library and to participate in or sponsor some important library activities and services.
-The new Wauconda Area Library Foundation is likely to provide new reasons for the Friends of the Library to perhaps revitalize yet again as volunteers are need for a new wave of fund-raising activities related to the library's outdoor construction project planned for September, 2018.
+The new Wauconda Area Library Foundation is likely to provide new reasons for the Friends of the Library to perhaps revitalize yet again as volunteers are needed for a new wave of fund-raising activities related to the library's outdoor construction project planned for September, 2018.